freeCodeCamp/i18n-curriculum/curriculum/challenges/chinese-traditional/08-data-analysis-with-python/data-analysis-with-python-course/pandas-conditional-selection-and-modifying-dataframes.md

 # --description--

-*在視頻中我們使用的編輯器工具是在 notebook.ai 這個平臺，你也可以選擇用其他的平臺，比如說 Google Colab 也是一個不錯的選擇。*
+*Instead of using notebooks.ai like it shows in the video, you can use Google Colab instead.*

-以下有更多的資料：
+以下有更多的資料

--  <a href="https://github.com/ine-rmotr-curriculum/freecodecamp-intro-to-pandas" target="_blank" rel="noopener noreferrer nofollow">在 GitHub 平臺的 Notebooks</a>
+-  <a href="https://github.com/ine-rmotr-curriculum/freecodecamp-intro-to-pandas" target="_blank" rel="noopener noreferrer nofollow">Notebooks on GitHub</a>
 -  <a href="https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb" target="_blank" rel="noopener noreferrer nofollow">如何使用 Google Colab 來打開 GitHub 上的 Notebooks</a>

-# --questions--
+# 問題

 ## --text--